FedeDP/ncursesFM/README.md

 * Terminal resize support.
 * Search support: it will search your string in current directory tree.
 It can search your string inside archives too.
 * Basic print support through libcups.
+* shasum support (both printing file shasum/checking a given one), if built with openssl support.
 * Extract/compress files/folders through libarchive.
 * File operations are performed in a different thread.
 You'll get a notification when the job is done.
 * If you try to quit while a job is still running, you'll be asked if ncursesFM must wait for the thread to finish its work.